Visit Nice, Provence

 Nice is the largest and most visited resort on the Cote d'Azur - indeed, anywhere in France.
-The airport is also a popular arrival point for people visiting other places on the French Riviera.
+It is also one of the most attractive resorts with a wide variety of things to see and do as well as hanging out on the beach!

-There is good reason for the popularity of the city and Nice has something for everyone: great weather, an extensive beach, a medieval old town and other grand architectural monuments; a wide selection of museums; lots of bars and restaurants of all standards...and your only challenge will be in deciding what to do in the limited time available during a visit (or dragging the children away from the beach).
+There is good reason for the popularity of the city and Nice has something for everyone: great weather, a very long beach, a historic old town and other grand architectural monuments; a wide selection of museums; lots of bars and restaurants of all standards...and your only challenge will be in deciding what to do in the limited time available during a visit (or dragging the children away from the beach).

 Exploring Nice